-Chemeketa does not provide housing.
-However, the Student Life Office on the Salem Campus maintains a bulletin board listing available housing, including apartments for rent, rooms for rent in homes, homes for rent, and roommates wanted.
+Chemeketa does not provide housing; however, the Office of Student Retention and College Life on the Salem Campus maintains a bulletin board listing available housing, including apartments for rent, rooms for rent in homes, homes for rent, and roommates wanted.
 You may post a notice and also check this bulletin board for housing.